andkret/Cookbook/README.md

 ## Join me writing this book
 If you have some cool links or topics for the cookbook, please become a contributor, pull the repo add them and create a pull request

+Please pull only the newest release-x.x branch. \
+This way we keep the master branch clean and I don't have to mess around resolving conflicts.

 ## Support